Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure

 We had pelicans flying overhead and a few curious harbor seals giving us the eye.
 Arriving at Point Pinole, we paddled around the point and under the fishing pier landing on the beach at 12:25.

-Eight of us made a cozy fit around the picnic table just above the beach and true to form several varieties of chocolate candies were passed around.
-We were back on the water at 1:15 and with the current with us all the way we made good time on the return.
+Eight of us made a cozy fit around the picnic table just above the beach.
+True to form, several varieties of chocolate candies were passed around.
+We were back on the water at 1:15.
+With the current with us all the way we made good time on the return.

 Threading Grendel’s Needle